 Candid Photography Tips

-10. Shoot in Burst Mode
+10. Shoot in Burst Mode to Capture Every Moment

 You’ll be surprised at what you find.
 I often end up with something fun and spontaneous.
 And shooting in burst mode increases the chance of capturing that perfect shot.

 Family moments can be the best time for candid photos.
 You can find great tips for those moments here.
 For more candid photography tips, you need to read on.

 9. Shoot From the Hip to Avoid Being Seen

 If you’re worried about being seen taking photos of someone who may not want their photo taken, try shooting with your camera at hip height.

 I’m not saying sneaking up on someone and forcing them being in your photo.
 But shooting from the hip is a common technique among street photographers.